Risingson/eveeyedocs/docs/data/node.md

 ### TCU alliance / faction logo
 Shows the logo of the sovereign alliance or faction.
 ### IHUB Activity defense modifier
-Colors nodes after the sovereign alliance and displays the ADM index n.
+Colors nodes after the sovereign alliance and displays the ADM index number.
 ### IHUB Sovereign Coalition
 !!! warning
     This data is pulled from [http://coalitionsin.space/](http://coalitionsin.space/) and might be outdated due to lack of maintainance of that list.

 ## Cost Indices
+Colors nodes after the sele corresponding index and displays the number.
 ### Manufacturing
 ### Invention
 ### Copying